 Administrative Code 65C-33 Child Welfare and Training Certification for certification of all child welfare professionals, with training provided to case management staff by YMCA Department-certified Trainers.
 The training includes classroom training, structured field activities, and requires successful completion of a knowledge-based test to achieve Phase I Certification.
 Trainees are not allowed to carry caseloads until the Phase I post test has been passed; caseloads thereafter are monitored by the individual case management agencies to ensure a high quality of case practices.
 The Phase II Field Based Performance Assessment Plan is a partnership between the YMCA job coach, SCC case manager, and supervisor, where the learning experience is created and delivered in a peer environment.
-The job coaching experience is unique to that partnership, taking into account the history, competency and experience of the case manager and supervisor, and strives to increase self-direction toward achievement of goals.
+The job coaching experience of the case manager and supervisor, and strives to increase self-direction toward achievement of goals.
 The job coaching relationship extends learning beyond the classroom, allows the case manager to apply fundamental and relevant child welfare concepts to real world practice in the field, and encourages the supervisor to guide and develop child welfare best practice.